 Gluten free recipes are always a little difficult to bake.
 Especially gluten free cake recipes, since they tend to be a bit more dense.
 Before getting into this recipe, I will say that the gluten and dairy free lemon cake is more dense than a typical spongey cake.
 However, it is still super delicious!
-The lemon cake features lemon juice, lemon zest, vanilla extract, Bob’s Red Mill One-to-One Baking Flour, oat milk, and coconut sugar (this is not only a gluten free cupcake recipe, but a refined sugar free cupcake recipe!)
+The lemon cake features lemon juice, lemon zest, vanilla extract, Bob's Red Mill One-to-One Baking Flour, oat milk, and coconut sugar (this is not only a gluten free cupcake recipe, but a refined sugar free cupcake recipe!)
 The lavender frosting is more indulgent- not dairy free or refined sugar free.
 But it is absolutely delicious and made with dried lavender flowers, powdered sugar, and butter.
-The combination of lemon cake with lavender frosting is everything!

 What Is the Best Gluten Free Flour to Bake With?

 When I first tested this recipe, I used a 1:1 ratio of Bob's Red Mill Almond Flour and homemade oat flour (I just blended up some whole rolled oats in the food processor to make it).
 After adding all the other ingredients and putting the cupcake batter in the oven, I realized that the gluten free flour blend just didn't work.
 The cupcakes came out extremely flat and gooey (because I also added WAY too much fresh lemon juice).
 So, one day later, I tested the recipe again using Bob's Red Mill Gluten-Free One-to-One Baking Flour.
 It made a HUGE difference in my gluten free lemon cupcakes!